Carrboro, North Carolina: Government

 Carrboro operates under a council–manager form of government.
 The governing body of the town, the Town Council, consists of a mayor and six council members.
 The mayor, who is elected every two years, presides at all meetings of the Town Council and votes on all issues to the same extent as any other member of the council.
 The council members are elected for staggered terms of four years.
 All city elections, which are held in November of odd-numbered years, are at-large and nonpartisan and are decided by a simple plurality.
 Town operations are managed by the town manager, who is appointed by the Town Council.

 Carrboro is in the 4th Congressional district of North Carolina and is represented by Valerie Foushee.
-At the state level, Carrboro is in Senate district 23 (represented by Graig R. Meyer) and House district 56 (represented by Rep. Allen Buansi).
+At the state level, Carrboro is in Senate district 23 (represented by Jonah Garson) and House district 56 (represented by Rep. Allen Buansi).

 Education

 The Chapel Hill-Carrboro City Schools manages public primary and secondary education for more than 11,000 students in and around Carrboro and Chapel Hill.
 The Chapel Hill-Carrboro Public Schools consistently rank as number one in North Carolina in terms of graduation rate, test scores and percentage of college-bound seniors.
 Elementary school students in Carrboro attend Carrboro Elementary School, McDougle Elementary School, Morris Grove Elementary School, Frank Porter Graham Elementary School, or Seawell Elementary School.
 Middle school students in Carrboro attend Culbreth Middle School, McDougle Middle School, or Smith Middle School.
 High school students living in Carrboro attend either Carrboro High School or Chapel Hill High School.